-All other amounts received by the Cooperative from its operation in excess of costs and expenses shall, insofar as permitted by law, be (a) used to offset any losses incurred during the current or any prior fiscal year, and (b) to the extent not needed for that purpose,at allocated to its patrons on a patronage basis and any amount so allocated shall be included as part of the capital credited to the accounts of patrons, as herein provided.
+All other amounts received by the Cooperative from its operation in excess of costs and expenses shall, insofar as permitted by law, be (a) used to offset any losses incurred during the current or any prior fiscal year, and (b) to the extent not needed for that purpose and at the discretion of the Board of Directors, allocated to its patrons on a patronage basis and any amount so allocated may be included as part of the capital credited to the accounts of patrons, as herein provided.

+Consistent with this Bylaw, the allocation of capital credits is in the discretion of the Board of Directors and the Board of Directors shall determine the manner, method, and timing of allocating capital credits.
+The Cooperative may use or invest unretired Capital Credits as determined by the Board of Directors.

-In the event of dissolution or liquidation of the Cooperative, after all outstanding indebtedness of the Cooperative shall have been paid, outstanding capital credits shall be retired without priority on a pro rata basis before any payments are made on account of property rights of members, if, at any time prior to dissolution or liquidation, the Board of Directors shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital then credited to patrons’ accounts may be retired in full or part.
+In the event of dissolution or liquidation of the Cooperative, after all outstanding indebtedness of the Cooperative shall have been paid, outstanding capital credits shall be retired without priority on a pro rata basis before any payments are made on account of property rights of Members, if, at any time prior to dissolution or liquidation, the Board of Directors shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital then credited to patrons’ accounts may be retired in full or part.
 Any such retirement of capital shall be made in the priority of the year the capital was furnished and credited.
 The earliest year of priority must be retired first, should any additional retirement be authorized, the Board of Directors shall determine the method, basis, priority and order of retirement, if any, for all amounts thereafter furnished as capital.

-In the event any retirement of capital should occur, the records of the Cooperative will be reviewed and any amounts owed the Cooperative by a patron (past or present) will be deducted from the retirement payment tendered to such patron.
+In the event any retirement of capital should occur, the records of the Cooperative will be reviewed, and any amounts owed the Cooperative by a patron (past or present) may be deducted from the retirement payment tendered to such patron.

 Capital credited to the account of each patron shall be assignable only on the books of the Cooperative pursuant to written instruction from an authorizing person wishing to assign the capital credits, and only to successors in interest or successors in occupancy in all or a part of such patron’s premises served by the Cooperative unless the Board of Directors, acting under policies of general application, shall determine otherwise.